yogiben/meteor-autoform-file/README.md

   stores: [new FS.Store.GridFS("images", {})]
 )
 ```
-3) Make sure the correct allow rules & subscriptions are set up
+3) Make sure the correct allow rules & subscriptions are set up on the collectionFS
 ```
 Images.allow
   insert: (userId, doc) ->